jfspps/howtos/index.md

 # HowTos #

 This project brings together my notes having followed numerous courses in computer science.
-They are provided here for my own reference and may be helpful to those with similar interests.
+They are provided here for my own reference (they should not be taken as tutorials for beginners) and may be helpful to those with similar interests.

 ## <img src="./images/icons8-java.svg" width="30" height="30"> Java ##